Menu

 Gross Motor - Riding bikes, obstacle course, prams, water painting

-Library area - Books all about worms and minibeasts
+Library area - Books all about home, family and school

 Learning new vocabulary related to our core book